TaBayram/vscode-miisync/README.md

 # miisync README

-This extension should sync the file in mii workbench with local file whenever you save it
+This extension tries to be a replacement for the web side of the standart mii workbench.

+**Made by NTT Data Business Solutions Turkiye MII Team**

 ## Usage